ShivangiG24/DataDish/README.md

 # Introduction 😇

-Hey!
 We chose the Recipes dataset because we are both passionate about cooking and felt slightly nostalgiac about working with the Great British Bake Off in DSC 10 last spring.
 It was a wonderful choice, to be honest, since we had a fun time reading through very creative recipe names, instructions, and reviews.

 The Recipes dataframe has 83782 rows × 12 columns and the Interactions dataframe has 731927 rows × 5 columns.
 Note that the bulk of the project utilizes a merged version of both of these dataframes, resulting in a dataframe that has 83782 rows × 13 columns.